-Chamonix's off-piste and backcountry skiing is legendary, offering some incredibly challenging and steep routes for skiers and ski-mountaineers, bringing people here from around the world.
+Chamonix's off-piste and backcountry skiing is legendary, offering some incredibly challenging and steep routes for skiers, snowboarders and mountaineers, bringing people here from around the world.

-Off-piste skiing in Chamonix isn't just reserved for incredibly advanced skiers though.
-You can take advantage of some easily accessible sections between the pistes and with just a short hike up or a small traverse across a piste you can enjoy some lovely powder and fun off-piste terrain at Grands Montets, Brevent & Flegere, Le Tour, Vallorcine and even at Les Houches.
+Off-piste in Chamonix isn't reserved solely for the advanced though.
+You can take advantage of some easily accessible sections between the pistes, and with merely a short hike up or a small traverse across a piste you can enjoy some lovely powder and fun off-piste terrain at Grands Montets, Brévent and Flégère, Le Tour/Balme, Vallorcine and even at Les Houches.

-Always make sure you are prepared before embarking on off-piste skiing or snowboarding, check out our Avalanche Safety page for tips on what to do before setting off.
+Always make sure you are prepared before embarking on off-piste skiing or snowboarding, check out our Avalanche Safety page before setting off.
 It is also always advisable to hire an off-piste guide who will have extensive knowledge of the area and the mountains.

 Please note: you ignore safety warnings and barriers/ropes and undertake off-piste skiing/boarding at your own risk.
 We always recommend that you take a mountain guide when heading off-piste.

-The locals favourite, the Brevent and Flegere ski area offers some great terrain for off-piste skiing, with steep couloirs and natural bowls that are surprisingly easy to access.
+The locals favourite, the Brévent and Flégère ski areas offer some great terrain for off-piste skiing, with steep couloirs and natural bowls that are surprisingly easy to access.
 As with all off-piste riding, you should be equipped and know what you're doing.

 Off-piste skiing in Le Tour

 The geology of Le Tour is very different from that of the rest of the valley.
 It is far less rocky, and in the summer there are meadows filled with grazing cows here.
 At the start of the winter season it doesn’t need masses of snow to make the off-piste good.